dotnet/designs/accepted/2022/simplify-output-paths.md

 Question: Could we have the outer build of a multi-targeted build query the inner builds to determine whether any of them target .NET 8 or higher, so we wouldn't have to have inconsistent output path formats?
 Would this work with Visual Studio builds?

+### Solution or repo level output paths

+Many projects want to put all the output for the repo or the solution in a single folder.
+We will support this with a new `RootArtifactsPath` property which can be set in a `Directory.Build.props file`.
+If set, then we will use the following format for the output path:

+`<RootArtifactsPath>\<OutputType>\<ProjectName>\<Pivots>`

+If `RootArtifactsPath` is set, then it will not be necessary to separately set `UseArtifactsOutput`.

+We will consider updating commands such as `dotnet build` and `dotnet publish` so that when used on a `.sln` file, the `--output` parameter sets the `RootArtifactsPath`.

 ## Considerations

 ### Can't we use `bin\Debug`?